 2. Providing Infrastructure and equipment to enhance the quality of healthcare for the children of East Africa (to date kids from Kenya, Tanzania, Uganda, and Southern Sudan have received treatments).

 3. The mission of the Shoe4Africa Children’s Hospital is to attain the highest level of advanced paediatric safe and effective medical and surgical care.

 4. A teaching hospital that will help empower, educate & enable the future of a healthy East Africa.

 5. Providing a secure source of employment and vast economic growth for the community.

 Now in progress — 2018 we will have two state of the art classrooms built in the hospital grounds.
 These will allow the patients to continue with their studies whilst they are hospitalized.
 Another unique service for the public children in region.

 The learning center design; The Kuunga Mkono center.
-Summer of 2018
+Now in construction July 2018

 :::::::::::Shoe4Africa Customer service lines (24-hour): 0706-390391 / 0732 018387::::::::::::

 Watch great 13-minute documentary filmed by Andy Arnold that explains and shows the Hospital, its concept, and design.